vvr-rao/Pyspark-cheatsheet/README.md

 Tested this on AWS EMR.
 Created a cluster - 1 master and 2 workers with following (Advanced Options when creating cluster): Hadoop 2.10.1, Hive 2.3.7, Pig 0.17.0, Hue 4.9.0, JupyterEnterpriseGateway 2.1.0, Spark 2.4.7

 NOTE: NOT choosing the Hadoop option throws an error of - No FileSystem for scheme "s3" - when I try to read my input data from S3.
-I guess I have to configure it vs uusing the default configuration.
+I guess I have to configure it vs using the default configuration.

 I also chose the option of Spot Instances (vs Dedicated) for cost savings.